-Appendix 2: Acceptable use of the internet: agreement for parents and carers
+Appendix 1: Acceptable use of the internet: agreement for parents and carers

-Acceptable use of the internet: agreement for parents and carers

-Name of parent/carer:

-Name of child:

-Online channels are an important way for parents/carers to communicate with, or about, our school.

-The school uses the following channels:

-- Our official Facebook, Instagram, LinkedIn and Twitter pages

-- Email/text groups for parents (for school announcements and information)

-- Our virtual learning platform Firefly

-- Edulink

-- Parent Mail

-- SeeSaw

-Parents/carers may also set up independent channels to help them stay on top of what is happening in their child's class.
+Acceptable use of the internet: agreement for parents and carers Name of parent/carer: Name of child: Online channels are an important way for parents/carers to c school. ommunicate with, or about, our The school uses the following channels: Our official Facebook page Email/text groups for parents (for school announcements ar nd information) Our virtual learning platforms Parents/carers also set up independent channels to help them stay on top of what is happening in their child's class.
 For example, class/year Facebook groups, email groups, or chats (through apps such as WhatsApp).

-When communicating with the school via official communication channels, or using private/independent channels to talk about the school, I will:

-- Be respectful towards members of staff, and the school, at all times - Be respectful of other parents/carers and children - Direct any complaints or concerns through the school's official channels, so they can be dealt with in line with the school's complaints procedure

-I will not:

-- Use private groups, the school's Facebook, Instagram, LinkedIn or Twitter page, or personal social media to complain about or criticise members of staff.
-This is not constructive and the school cannot improve or address issues if they are not raised in an appropriate way - Use private groups, the school's Facebook, Instagram, LinkedIn or Twitter page, or personal social media to complain about, or try to resolve, a behaviour issue involving other pupils.
-I will contact the school and speak to the appropriate member of staff if I am aware of a specific behaviour issue or incident - Upload or share photos or videos on social media of any child other than my own, unless I have the permission of other children's parents/carers
+When communicating with the school via official communication channels, or using private/independent channels to talk about the school, I will: Be respectful towards members of staff, and the school, at all times Be respectful of other parents/carers and children Direct any complaints or concerns through the school's official channels, so they can be dealt with in line with the school's complaints procedure I will not: • Use private groups, the school's Facebook page, or personal social media to complain about or criticise members of staff.
+This is not constructive and the school cannot improve or address issues if they are not raised in an appropriate way • Use private groups, the school's Facebook page, or personal social media to complain about, or try to resolve, a behaviour issue involving other pupils.
+I will contact the school and speak to the appropriate member of staff if I am aware of a specific behaviour issue or incident Upload or share photos or videos on social media of any child other than my own, unless have the permission of other children's parents/carers Signed: Date: